RobotLabLTH/skiros2/README.md

 > cd scripts
 > ./install_fd_task_planner.sh

-When asked for the install folder, you can insert the location you prefer or leave the default.
+When asked for the install folder, you can insert a location of your preference or just leave the default.

 ### Explore ontology